Rahavi Kifouéti: Lokomotiv GO

 Kifouéti spent the next season at newly promoted Lokomotiv Gorna Oryahovitsa, but left the club in June 2017 when his contract expired.

 Doxa Katokopias

 On 11 July 2017, Kifouéti signed with Cypriot club Doxa Katokopias.

 Elazigspor

 On 14 August 2018, he signed for Turkish club Elazigspor.

 Bastia

 On 12 October 2018, he signed a one-year contract with SC Bastia, and was released in July.

 International career

-Kifouéti made his debut for the Congo national football team in a 5–1 2018 FIFA World Cup qualification loss with Ghana on 5 September 2017.
+Kifouéti made his debut for the Congo national team in a 5–1 2018 FIFA World Cup qualification loss with Ghana on 5 September 2017.